 If you read one of my recent posts [150+ Things I Tossed When I Downsized], you know I downsized my possessions a lot more than I could ever believe possible.

-However, for the past couple of months, my anxiety levels have been increasing.
+However, my anxiety levels have increased.
 Not knowing why, I decided to alter the music I listen to, simplify my schedule, and spend more time outdoors.
-While this all helped some, I still had the feeling something is not right.
-By making mental notes each time I feel it increase, I have been able to pin point a few things that could be triggering my anxiety.
+While this all helped, I still felt like something was off.
+By making mental notes each time I felt it increase, I found a few things that triggered my anxiety.
 In general, it is my surroundings.
 Even though my space is not cluttered anymore, the idea of storing so much bothered me.

-While watching this, I could not help but think of what else I could let go of to simplify even more.
+While watching this, I thought of what else I could let go of to simplify even more.
 These videos gave me the motivation to tackle my items I had originally decided to store away for when we build our home in a few years.
 A big push in this was noticing how much this YouTuber’s life changed, as well as taste in decor, over a few years.
 If her taste changed as drastically as it did in less than 5 years, mine probably would change some as well.

 That was when I decided I could only keep what was absolutely precious to my husband and I. The rest would be donated, repurposed, or tossed!